zhengkanyan/mac-setup/SystemPreferences/README.md

 ### Menubar

-* Remove the display and Bluetooth icons
+* Remove the display and Bluetooth icons \(may need to show if use bluetooth devices\)
 * Change battery to show percentage symbols

 ### Spotlight